-Uzbekistan seeks to increase the production and export of higher value-added food products.
+Uzbekistan seeks to increase its production and exports of high value-added food products.
 The country’s food processing industry has substantial room to grow, given current capacity shortfalls.
-Only 15% of the 20 million tons of fruits and vegetables grown each year is processed for longer shelf-life, while 30% is lost due to insufficient storage and processing capacity.
+Only 15% of the 20 million tons of fruits and vegetables grown each year is processed for longer shelf life, while 30% is lost due to insufficient storage and processing capacity.
 Only 16% of meat and milk is processed.
-On June 4, 2021, the government approved the list of 676 types of technological equipment (including several models of food processing equipment) to be exempted from customs tax and VAT when imported into the country.
-Uzbekistan’s 1,500 existing refrigerated warehouses can accommodate only 4.5% of the harvest, and the government plans to triple its cold-storage chain capacity by 2025.
-The current development plan calls for adding 3.4 million tons of processing capacity by 2030, accommodating 30% of the harvest.
-The President’s decree of September 9, 2020 instructed an establishment of a Main Directorate for the development of the food processing industry at the Ministry of Agriculture.
-It is tasked with creating conditions for productive collaboration between producers of agricultural products and food processing companies, devising a strategy for the development of food processing industry, facilitating construction of necessary trade and logistics centers, and promoting export of food products.
-The Minister of Investments and Foreign Trade has been tasked with attracting funds from IFIs.
+Uzbekistan has set a target of increasing food production to 7.4 million tons and increasing the processing of milk (32%), meat (25%), and fruits and vegetables (28%) by 2026.
+On June 4, 2021, the government approved a list of 676 types of technological equipment (including several models of food processing equipment) to be exempted from customs tax and VAT when imported into the country.
+As of August 2023, available refrigerated warehouse capacity was 1.5 million tons, which represented only 7 percent of the total volume of cultivated products.
+The government plans to double the country’s cold-storage chain capacity by 2025.
+The government’s current development plan calls for adding 3.4 million tons of processing capacity by 2030, which would account for 30% of the Uzbekistan’s annual harvest.
+In 2022, the government allocated $140 million to banks to offer preferential loans for the purchase of trucks, as well as sorting and packaging equipment, and there is a possibility it will allocate another $330 million.
+The presidential decree of September 9, 2020, mandated the establishment of a Main Directorate for the development of the food processing industry at the Ministry of Agriculture.
+This bureau is tasked with creating conditions for productive collaboration between agricultural producers and food processing companies, devising a strategy for the development of Uzbekistan’s food processing industry, facilitating construction of necessary trade and logistics centers, and promoting the export of food products.
+The Ministry of Investments, Industry, and Trade has been tasked with attracting funds from IFIs to finance these initiatives.

 - Fruit and vegetable processing